Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/Creative Characters Ep 20 Adam Weiler.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
                   <span>One of the things that drew me to design was this question of being an effective problem solver.
-‘How do I make something that, aesthetically, is compelling and that functionally works?’<span class="quote-Text-last-letter">”</span></span>
+‘How do I make something that, aesthetically, is compelling and that functionally works?’</span>
+                <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">
                       <div class="clearfix text-formatted field field--name-field-quote-by field--type-text-long field--label-hidden field__items">